Achieving a stress-free Christmas with a family can be challenging enough. Travelling with a newborn to see the family is another level of challenge.

 Stay away from sick relatives and make sure everyone has washed hands before they hold the baby.

-This is a boring one, but it needs to be said and done.
+This is a boring one, but it needs to be said and done to increase the chances of having a stress-free Christmas.
 Winter is germ season, and little humans are particularly vulnerable at this time.
 It’s better to be proactive than get home with a sick baby.
 Hand sanitizer in stockings?
 Yes, please!

 Travel outside rush hours and peak time.